And I wanted to, I don't normally have a show for tonight.

 But the British soldiers and the German soldiers stopped all their fighting and went out.

-They shared cigarettes, they sang Christmas hymns, of course, in a mixture of cockney and German, and they played footy, they played football or soccer, as it's known, and they had no reason to fight.
+And they played footy, they played football or soccer, as it's known, and they had no reason to fight.

 The average British soldier and the average German soldier had far more, infinitely more in common with each other than they had with their rulers.

-The average German farm worker, the average British farm worker had far more in common with each other, almost infinitely more in common with each other, than with the Kaiser or the king or the queen, or a baron.
+The average German farm worker, the average British farm worker had far more in common with each other, almost infinitely more in common with each other, than with the Kaiser or the king or the queen or a baron.

-My brother, no, I'm not that old, he wasn't conscripted, so maintained the Raj.
+My brother, no, I'm not that old.

 But my brother, when we were younger, he had a metal tankard.